CRA Vehicle Allowance Rules For Employers

-Whether your employees drive company cars or drive their personal vehicles for business, employees generally expect to be reimbursed for their work-related car expenses.
+Whether your employees drive company cars or their personal vehicles for business, they generally expect to be compensated for work-related car expenses.

-Below, we'll go through the mileage reimbursement rules for employers and business owners, the choices you might have, and best practices for a mileage reimbursement program.
+In the sections below, we'll go through the CRA vehicle allowance requirements for employers and business owners, as well as your options and best practices for a vehicle allowance reimbursement program.

 If an employee is using a company car, the rules are a little more complicated, depending on if you pay operating costs, if the employee is able to use the car for personal purposes, and more.
 Learn more about these rules here, as they will impact taxation and other costs required by the CRA.

 The standard CRA vehicle allowance rate